JBroks/unicornattractor_issue_tracker/README.md

 In order to clone my GitHub repository to your local one you should follow these steps:

-1. On GitHub navigate to [my repository](https://github.com/JBroks/unicornattractor_issue_tracker);
+1. On GitHub navigate to [my repository](https://github.com/JBroks/unicornattractor_issue_tracker).

-2. Under the repository name, click **Clone or download**;
+2. Under the repository name, click **Clone or download**.

-3. In the Clone with HTTPs section, copy the clone URL for the repository;
+3. In the Clone with HTTPs section, copy the clone URL for the repository.

-4. Go to IDE that you are using and open terminal;
+4. Go to IDE that you are using and open terminal.

-5. Change the current working directory to the location where you want the cloned directory to be made;
+5. Change the current working directory to the location where you want the cloned directory to be made.

-6. Type git clone and then paste the URL you copied in Step 3;
+6. Type git clone and then paste the URL you copied in Step 3:

     `$ git clone https://github.com/JBroks/unicornattractor_issue_tracker.git`